 All steaks are cooked on our Spanish Josper grill through a high end combination of grill and oven technique, the end result being a tender and juicy, made to order, quality steak.
 Choose from sirloin, fillet or rib-eye, and served with proper chunky chips, crispy onion rings, mushroom, slow roasted cherry tomatoes and watercress.
 Writing this, I wish it was Thursday night now.

 Steak dinners include a half bottle of specially selected wine, chosen to complement your food and giving you even greater value.
 We get a lot of great comments on our pepper sauce too…

 Afternoon tea was introduced by the Duchess of Bedford, creating it to tame the hunger of mid-afternoon between luncheon and dinner.
 This has now become a great tradition and is enjoyed by many across Scotland, and the rest of the world!

-Afternoon tea at Golf View can be taken in the lounge, sharing a sofa with a friend, in front of the fireplace or otherwise, in the conservatory that is our Links Brasserie, or up in your bedroom of you prefer.
+Afternoon tea at Golf View can be taken from 12pm - 5pm in a number of areas within the hotel.
+The cosy lounge, sharing a sofa with a friend, in front of the fireplace or in the conservatory that is located our Links Brasserie.
 In the warmer months, Golf View has a patio area facing out over the gardens just a stone’s throw from the beach, where al fresco dining is welcomed.
 Accompany it with a chilled glass of Champagne or jug of fruit Pimm’s.

-General Manager, Donald, tells us his favourite is the roast beef, “It is so tenderly cooked it melts in your mouth; such a well-cooked Sunday meal.”
-That recommendation, combined with the best views in Nairn (wild dolphins playing in the firth before your eyes), is hard to beat.
+General Manager, Iain, tells us her favourite is the roast beef, “It is so tenderly cooked it melts in your mouth; such a well-cooked Sunday meal.”
+That recommendation, combined with the best views in Nairn (with an opportunity to see wild dolphins playing in the Firth), is hard to beat.